niamh-d/niamh-d/README.md

 🙋‍♀️ My name is Niamh (pronounced 'nee-uv').

-👩‍💻 I am a full-stack web developer and QA automation engineer in training.
+👩‍💻 I am a QA automation engineer and full-stack web developer.

 🎮 I am also teaching myself 2D game development with C# and the game engine Godot 4.